dyerc/craft-flux/docs/faq.md

 1. Delete the CloudFront distribution you created when installing Flux
 2. Delete 2x Lambda functions from the `us-east-1` region
-3. Delete the S3 bucket you created when installing Flux
+3. Delete the S3 bucket you created when installing Flux.
+If Flux shared this bucket with other applications or Flux installations, edit the bucket policy to remove any *Statement* sections where *Principal* → *AWS* contains your AWS resource prefix.
 4. Remove any logs from CloudWatch
 5. Delete the IAM user you created when installing Flux
 6. In IAM → Roles, delete 2x roles beginning with your prefix and ending `-Viewer-Request-Role` + `-Origin-Response-Role`